BinaryMuse/react-babel-boilerplate/README.md

 This script is optional, and **destructively** converts the project into a starter Electron app.
 It can only be run after `./setup/install.sh` is finished.

-**You will lose all unsaved data from `client` and `public` by running this command.**
+**You will lose all data from `client`, `public`, and `server` by running this command.** Be sure you move or check in any files you want to be able to recover.

  1. Installs and `--save-dev`s the latest stable versions of the following packages:
     * [electron-prebuilt](https://npmjs.com/package/electron-prebuilt)
     * [electron-rebuild](https://npmjs.com/package/electron-rebuild)
  2. Changes `package.json` so that:
-    1. Running `npm install` will automatically rebuild native modules so they work with Electron
+    1. Running `npm start` will start the Electron app
-    2. Running `npm start` will start the Electron app
+    2. Sets `app/bootstrap.js` as the entry point to the Electron app
  3. **Deletes** the `client` and `folder` folders
  4. Creates a new `app` folder with starter files for a working Electron app